kmdouglass/bstore/README.md

 The easiest way is to explore the [Jupyter notebooks](http://jupyter.org/) in the *examples* folder.
 Find an example that does what you want, then modify the relevant parts, such as file names.
 Then, simply run the notebook.

 You may also wish to use B-Store's database system, but not its analysis tools.
 In this case, you can use the notebooks to build your database, but access and analyze the data from the programming language of your choice, such as MATLAB.
-B-Store currently provides functionality for a database stored in an HDF file, but the Database interface may be
+B-Store currently provides functionality for a database stored in an HDF file, but the Database interface allows for an extension to SQL or something else if you find it useful.

 A third option is to call the Python code from within another language.
-Information for doing this in MATLAB may be found at the follow link, though we have not yet tested this ourselves: http://www.mathworks.com/help/matlab/call-python-libraries.html
+Information for doing this in MATLAB may be found at the following link, though we have not yet tested this ourselves: http://www.mathworks.com/help/matlab/call-python-libraries.html

 Of course, these approaches will only take you so far.
 Many parts of B-Store are meant to be customized to suit each scientist's needs, and these customizations are most easily implemented in Python.
 Regardless, the largest amount of customization you will want to do will likely be to write a `Parser`.
 A `Parser` converts raw acquisition and localization data into a format that can pass through the database interface (known as a `DatabaseAtom`).
 If your programming language can call Python and access the `DatabaseAtom` and `Database` interfaces, then you can write the parser in the language of your choice and then pass the parsed data through these interfaces to build your database.